builtinbruges/builtinbruges.com/_posts/2014-04-01-gitbox-on-os-x-mavericks.md

 ## An update, soon?

-These two commands made sure I never have to truncate my preference file and add all my repos again, but this does not mean there are still a few weird bugs left in Gitbox.
+These two commands made sure I never have to truncate my preference file and add all my repos again, but this does not mean there are no weird bugs left in Gitbox.

 Let's hope the [developer][oleganza] breaks the radio silence surrounding Gitbox and releases an update with a whole lot of bugfixes [anytime now][twitter-mavericks-soon].